mehmetc/41SLSP_NETWORK/README.md

 ```
 yarn install
 ```
-- Start up a proxy for testing
+- Start up a proxy for testing.
+Copy the URL into a private or incognito window to break the browser cache.
 ```
 yarn start
 ```
 - Build the source.
-  !!!!Open the deleveloper console and disable cache "Network -> Disable cache"
 ```
 yarn build
 yarn watch